-The proposed Feather River Canyons National Monument aims to restore forests using Indigenous knowledge and the best available science.
+Feather River Canyons National Monument aims to restore forests using Indigenous knowledge and best available science.

-In simple terms: A locally led proposal will be developed, submitted to the federal government for consideration and negotiation, then the proposal goes to the President who develops a proclamation to create the national monument.
+In simple terms, the way the process works is this: A locally-led proposal will be developed, submitted to the federal government for consideration and negotiation, then the proposal goes to the President who develops a proclamation to create the national monument.
 It is typical that within the presidential proclamation a management plan is required to be developed within three years, led by local interests.